 1. Arrest churn with cohort analysis

-One of the best ways to identify and reduce churn is through churn rate cohort analysis.
+Cohort analysis, a vital component of many customer engagement software solutions, clusters customers based on shared attributes.
 Customers that behave similarly are grouped in the same user cohort.
 Studying the cohorts that churn will help you mitigate churn in other such cohorts, thereby reducing overall churn.

 Let’s break down the cohort analysis method into simple steps.